-Dr. Lauren Elise is a Social Media Manager with 5+ years of experience as a Freelance Social Media Manager for several clients including The Atlanta Streetcar, My World Program, True Glory Hair, and BrandUp Marketing Studio.
+Dr. Lauren Elise is a Social Media Manager with 6+ years of experience as a Freelance Social Media Manager for several clients including The Atlanta Streetcar, Grind Pretty, True Glory Hair, and BrandUp Marketing Studio.
 Her experience as the Social Media Dr. derived from working with an array of clients in real estate, taxes, reality television, the beauty and fashion industry, bakers, events, law offices and credit repair.

 Dr. Lauren has a Masters in Nonprofit Leadership from Belmont University and owns a 501c3 Nonprofit, Adjust Your Crown Mentoring, Inc. A mentoring organization founded by Dr. Lauren in 2016.
 She also holds a Doctorate of Education Degree in Organizational Leadership and through Simpson's doctorate program she has had the opportunity to conduct her dissertation on Social Media and Millennials titled "Instagram and Twitter Followers: A Social Identity Theory of Leadership Perspective".